-Termination of assistance for a participant may include any or all of the following:
+The way in which the PHA terminates assistance depends upon individual circumstances.
+HUD permits the PHA to terminate assistance by Termination of assistance for a participant may include any or all of the following:

-- Terminating housing assistance payments under a current HAP contract, - Refusing to enter into a new HAP contract or approve a lease, or - Refusing to process a request for or to provide assistance under portability procedures.
+- Terminating housing assistance payments under a current HAP contract, - Refusing to approve a request for tenancy or to enter into a new HAP contract or approve a lease, or - Refusing to process a request for or to provide assistance under portability procedures.